hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 Code that was copied from Basis in order to derive functionality.
 May have to be pushed to upstream if relevant.

 - There is no built-in Basis method to load a scene from a non-bundle.
-I am adding a method to load a level from a scene path, but that scene path is not yet processed (e.g. audio mixer, and possible probe tetrahydralization?)
+I am adding a method to load a level from a scene path, but that scene path is not yet processed (e.g. audio mixer, and possible probe tetrahedralization?)

 ### Hijacked code